euguilhermegirardi/Be-The-Hero-Backend/README.md

 ## About the project

-- The **Be-The-Hero** is an application where some Non Governmental Organization can create a login and publish a service that they did to ask some help as a payment.
+- The **Be-The-Hero** is an application where a Non-Governmental Organization can create a case in your session publishing a service that they did to ask some help as a payment.
 - The **user** can access the app and contribute with a payment to some NGO for that specific service that the NGO has done.

 ## The backend